- the events and digital format of the events hosted

 We collect a variety of information from you when you provide it to us directly, when we request it from you, or when you give us permission to get it from a third party source.

-- Attendee registration information.
-When you register to attend a Conference, you must provide us with basic information such as name, address, email address, telephone number, date of birth.
+- Attendee/ Member registration information.
+When you register to attend a Conference or subscribe to the community, you must provide us with basic information such as name, address, email address, telephone number, date of birth.
 We also give you the option to provide additional information.

 - Volunteer registration information.
 When you register to volunteer at a Conference, you must provide us with basic information such as name, address, email address, telephone number, and date of birth.
 We also give you the option to provide additional information.

 - Payment and credit card information.
-When purchasing tickets to attend a Conference, you must provide us with your name, address, telephone number, email address, credit card, debit card or bank information.
+When purchasing tickets to attend a Conference or subscribe to the community, you must provide us with your name, address, telephone number, email address, credit card, debit card or bank information.
 This information will only be shared with third parties such as our ticketing provider, who perform tasks required to complete the purchase transaction.

-- Conference app profile information.
-To attend a Conference, you are required to download a Conference app.
-You will have the option of providing us with additional profile information in the Conference app, such as name and email address, and whether you want your profile information to be discoverable within the app by other attendees and partners of the Conference.
-Certain profile information may be included on our Featured Attendees page.
+- Conference and/or Community app profile information.
+To attend a Conference, you are required to download a Conference app or the community app if a member.
+You will have the option of providing us with additional profile information in the Conference app, such as name and email address, and what amount of information you want to have be discoverable within the app by other attendees and partners of the Conference.
+Certain profile information may be included on our Featured Attendees/ member page.

-- Conference survey responses.
-We may ask you to participate in optional surveys regarding your experience at the Conference in order to help us improve the event and for related commercial purposes.
+- Survey responses.
+We may ask you to participate in optional surveys regarding your experience in order to help us improve the event, services and for related commercial purposes.

 - Third party social media accounts.
-If you choose to connect your social media account(s) with the Conference app, we may receive certain information from that account, such as your title, picture, and other information you authorize.
-We may use your friends or connections lists to make recommendations in the Conference app, for example to suggest mutual connections.
+If you choose to connect your social media account(s) with the app or platform, we may receive certain information from that account, such as your title, picture, and other information you authorize.
+We may use your friends or connections lists to make recommendations in the app, for example to suggest mutual connections.

 - Application Forms.
 When you enter or apply for a competition, exhibition, speaker or partner opportunity, you provide certain information required to access the application and evaluate it.